RyanWangZf/transtab/README.md

-## 🔥 Citation
+## Citation

-If you find this package useful, please consider citing the following paper 🤗:
+If you find this package useful, please consider citing the following paper:

 ```latex
 @article{wang2022transtab,